Posture: A Chiropractic Perspective Interview with Dr. Mike & Dr. Shapiro

 When someone’s posture is not in a straight line from the ears down to the ankles (from the side), and when the head is not directly over the feet (from the front), the spinal cord has to stretch into a weakened, distorted position.
 This leads to a decrease in the function of the spinal cord and nerves, which control every function of the body.
 If someone has improper posture, his or her body will not function optimally.
 Bodily symptoms will begin to appear.

 How Gravity Affects Posture

-DM: If we are stuck in that position all day, then gravity is going to take over, which is a force that is impossible to overcome.
-Just by trying to stand up straight a few times a day will not cut it.
+Dr. Mike: If we are stuck in that position all day, then gravity is going to take over, which is a force that is impossible to overcome.
+Just trying to stand up straight a few times a day will not cut it.
 Our body will continue to shift out of position as gravity pulls down, every minute of every day.